voxelize/voxelize/client/docs/docs/api/modules.md

 Ƭ **TextureAtlasParams**: `Object`

-Parameters to create a new texture atlas.
+Parameters to create a new [TextureAtlas](classes/TextureAtlas.md) instance.

 #### Type declaration